2metres/health-role-descriptions/_roles/delivery-manager.md

 - maintain effective relationships with stakeholders both within the project, in the wider programme, wider program and government
 - ensure teams are able to work effectively by having a productive working environment

-### Our People

-The program values people who:

-- learn, teach and share,
-- care about making things better for people,
-- take great pride in their work,
-- have a track record of delivery,
-- work well with other people and are open and collaborative, and
-- can communicate clearly and simply about their work.

-The program also values diversity, and we’re actively seeking candidates with varied backgrounds.

 ### Your Skills

 The unit of delivery is the team.
 People bring skills to the team to deliver services.
 As a delivery manager, you will be have significant experience in: